bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-143">143.
 Calculate the Median of an Array of Numbers</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The median function calculates the median of an array of numbers.
-The median is the middle value of a dataset when it is ordered.
+<p>The median function calculates the median of an array of numbers.
+The
+median is the middle value of a dataset when it is ordered.</p>
 <pre>
 const median = (arr) => {
 const sorted = arr.sort((a, b) => a - b);